PATH for All

 STIPEND OF $100 PER MONTH DURING THE YEAR OF ENROLLMENT

 ALL EMERGING LEADERS ARE ELIGIBLE TO APPLY.
-INCLUDES ALL STAFF FROM ASSOCIATE THROUGH DIRECTOR LEVELS
+INCLUDES ALL STAFF FROM ASSOCIATE THROUGH ASSOCIATE DIRECTOR LEVELS

 PATH ACADEMY EXPERIENCE

 Bringing together a statewide cohort of leaders, PATH Academy creates a vibrant community of leaders prepared to transform organizations, industries, and the world.

 Building on our PATH for All, diversity, equity and inclusion plan, we are taking steps toward discovering how racial inequity causes homelessness and how PATH and PATH Ventures can further its mission to end homelessness.

 A state-wide community of peers, learning a diverse set of perspectives on leadership, networking, and support.